What’s Wrong With Potato Chips?

 In 2010, the Joint Food and Agriculture Organization/World Health Organization Expert Committee on Food Additives (JECFA) also concluded that acrylamide is a human health concern: (3)

 “High temperature cooking, such as frying, roasting, or baking, is most likely to cause acrylamide formation…acrylamide is found mainly in foods made from plants, such as potato products, grain products, or coffee.
 Acrylamide does not form, or forms at lower levels, in dairy, meat, and fish products.
 Generally, acrylamide is more likely to accumulate when cooking is done for longer periods or at higher temperatures.”

-We have long been exposed to this carcinogenic compound in our diet, but now that we know of its presence and the main sources of it, we can mindfully reduce our exposure and take some of the burden off of our bodies.
+As long as we’ve cooked our foods, we have been exposed to this carcinogenic compound in our diet.
+But now that we know of its presence and the main sources of it, we can mindfully reduce our exposure and take some of the burden off of our bodies.